jsatgit/boston-hotels/README.md

 already familiar with the tool.

 The browser automation will launch a headless browser and navigate to the website, fill in the contents and then list the available hotels.
-The automation is run on a schedule by using [Github Actions](https://github.com/features/actions)
+The automation is run on a schedule by using [Github Actions](https://github.com/features/actions).
+It runs every hour and looks for hotels during a fixed time range.
+Currently, the only way to change the time range is updating the code.
+When the automation succeeds, then click into the logs to see a list of hotels.

 ## Running locally